 Ranking Factors

-Technical SEO does have some ranking factors although not as important than on-page and off-page signal.
+Technical SEO does have some ranking factors although not as important as on-page and off-page signals.
 While we don’t know their exact weight, cumulatively they do make a meaningful difference.
-Ensuring your site is compliant gives you the best chance to rank well.
+Ensuring your site is compliant gives you the best chance to rank on your specific pages.

 https / http